pipeops-dev/pipeops-docs/docs/projects/logs-and-events.md

 This documentation offers an extensive guide to navigating and leveraging the logging and event functionalities within PipeOps.
 With PipeOps, you gain effortless access to intricate logging details and insightful event management, empowering you to streamline troubleshooting processes and enhance system performance effectively.

-## Prerequisites

-Before delving into Logs and Events, ensure you have the following prerequisites:

-1. **A PipeOps account**.
-Use the link [here](https://console.pipeops.io/signup) to sign up on PipeOps if you do not currently have an account.
-2. **A deployed project**.
-This can be a PipeOps template or a project from your Git (GitHub, GitLab, Bitbucket) account.
-You can select a PipeOps template [here](https://github.com/orgs/pipeops-dev/repositories).

 ## Accessing Logs